Robotistan/REX-8in1-V2/Servo Calibration/README.md

 * 3 - Put servo horns on the servo motors.
 * 4 - Turn servo motors clockwise until servo stop.
 * 5 - The cables indicate 180 degrees and directly opposite side indicates 0 degrees.
 * 6 - Put on servo horn new position.
-Now servo horns have to turned 0 degree direction.
+Now the servo motors should be turned to 0 degrees..
 (The servo horns will indicates 0 degrees).

 https://github.com/Robotistan/REX-8in1-V2/assets/78815495/8cb75a79-8288-4c73-92dd-75d78a2e162c